How an Anti-Lag System (ALS) or "Misfiring System" Works

 In addition to the extra fuel required to create explosions within the turbocharger, some systems use different methods of piping air into the exhaust system.
 This can be done using a combination of pipes, valves, and the inherent vacuums created in some intake systems.

-Anti-lag systems tremendously boost performance of turbocharged vehicles, but because of the destructively high pressures and temperatures these systems create, you might want to consider another approach if you're on a tight budget.
+Anti-lag systems tremendously boost the performance of turbocharged vehicles, but because of the destructively high pressures and temperatures these systems create, you might want to consider another approach if you're on a tight budget.